DIWithers/7-16immersive-unit-4-bawk/readme.md

 #BUZZ (Social Post) App
 #####Changed from Bawk...
 ##Overview of the Project
 This is a simple YikYak/Twitter type clone.
 The app allows the user to register/login, it hashes the password using bcrypt, and displays the "buzzes" of the user's followers.
-The user can follow other users, and view profile.
+The user can follow other users, and view profiles.

 ##Technologies in use:
 * HTML